etsurin/etsurin.github.io/index.md

-## Welcome to Etsurin's homepage
+# Welcome to Etsurin's homepage

-TBW
+Here is Etsurin Ou.

-## Education
+## About Me

-I am a fool, so I can't go to university
+I am a fool.